-If you are a new company launching their first products, you may need a lot of visibility and customers fast so you can start making a profit and a name for your company.
-In this case, a LTD will be ideal.
+If you are a new company launching its first products, you may need a lot of visibility and customers fast so you can start making a profit and a name for your company.
+In this case, an LTD will be ideal.
 If your product is not the success you imagine, you can always abandon the product and cancel all the subscriptions.
 You won’t lose anything.

-Also, if you are a company with some time in the market but you are launching a new product, and you want to propel sales and visibility, the LTD may be a good alternative but only for that products.
-After the exclusivity has ended, you might want to change platforms and start selling monthly and annual subscriptions and with prices a lot more elevated, so you can compensate the number of support tickets you’ll get at the same time you take advantage of the visibility you got.
-After all, you are a well know company in your sector, right?.
+Also, if you are a company with some time in the market but you are launching a new product, and you want to propel sales and visibility, the lifetime deals may be a good alternative but only for that products.
+After the exclusivity has ended, you might want to change platforms and start selling monthly and annual subscriptions with prices a lot more elevated, so you can compensate for the number of support tickets you’ll get at the same time you take advantage of the visibility you got.
+After all, you are a well know company in your sector, right?

 Now if you are a senior company, and you have a well-established product, the LTD will be the demise of it.
 You don’t need to cheapen a working software with that kind of discounts and deals.
 Remember that you get a short period of sales and a large period of support requests.

 The third case is if you are putting a product out of the market and you want to squeeze every dollar you can out of it, and when the LTD is over, you drop the product and the support for it, decommissioning all about it.
 These might not be the most ethical thing to do and can have very bad consequences for your company’s image, but it is still a thing you can do.

 Our take on ThemeKraft.